cpske/ISP/assignment/ku-polls/logging.md

 title: Logging Assignment
 ---

-1. Add logging to your Django Polls project code.
+1. Add logging to your KU Polls project code.

    * Use a named logger.
    * Log an INFO message whenever someone votes on a poll.